mlfoundations/open_lm/MOE.md

 ## Dependencies

-Our implementation of mixture of experts depends on [megablocks](https://github.com/stanford-futuredata/megablocks) and a newer version of xformers, which is compatible with torch 2.1:
+Our implementation of mixture of experts depends on [megablocks](https://github.com/stanford-futuredata/megablocks) and the version of xformers which is compatible with torch 2.1:

 ```
 pip install megablocks
-pip install xformers==0.0.22.post4
+pip3 install -U xformers --index-url https://download.pytorch.org/whl/cu121
 ```

 ## Train MoE